 I promised you a bit more information on the Monster Truck eco swamp tour.
 Our guide, a very knowledgeable and engaging young man – Chris – was able to provide enough information and anecdotes that the hour-plus long ride really did fly by, for us adults.

-In 2013 central Florida is into a multi-year drought, and much of the gator-filled swamp that the big trucks would waddle through just isn’t swamp any more.
+When we were last there central Florida is into a multi-year drought, and much of the gator-filled swamp that the big trucks would waddle through just isn’t swamp any more.
 In fact, parts of the ride were downright dusty.
+Not sure of the conditions in 2022, but you’ll find out when you go!

 Since, aside from quite a variety of birds, local wildlife is absent (since there is little water) John and group are bringing in some exotic beasts to give the monster truck tour goers a glimpse of some “wild” animals.
 An admirable effort, and seeing the water buffaloes fairly close, and massive as they are, was OK.